 Welcome to our website which we hope you will find both informative and fun.
 I love beautiful things and am really a collector at heart, coming to this business more by accident than design.
-Forty years ago as a printmaking major at the University of Kansas I fell under the spell of antiques collecting — quilts, furniture, folkart, ceramics, prints, paintings, Navajo rugs and oriental carpets — I loved it all and wanted it all.
+Forty-five years ago as a printmaking major at the University of Kansas I fell under the spell of antiques collecting — quilts, furniture, folkart, ceramics, prints, paintings, Navajo rugs and oriental carpets — I loved it all and wanted it all.
 The trouble was I had no money, although $10 went pretty far at the Lawrence Salvation Army store.
 However, in that wonderful, pre-internet, pre-Antiques Roadshow era — before everyone was an instant know-it-all — an enthusiastic and hard working person with a bit of expertise, a hundred bucks and a functioning pickup truck could find some pretty nice stuff.

 Young, single and footloose, I eventually became a working picker.
 Wary of the restraints on my freedom that a "store" would necessitate, I was happy to play my small maverick role in the food chain of marketable popular culture.
 A quick profit of $50 was gladly accepted as I explored attics, barns, antiques stores and estate sales from Santa Fe to my hometown of Kansas City.
 One day a $75 oil painting, supposedly unsigned and undated, yielded up a quick $800 profit after the signature and date were discovered by simply removing if from the frame.
 Ummm, I can do this!... and I began concentrating on paintings.
 Paintings afforded both a boost to my bottom line and an enhancement of my professional standing.
 I was no longer an antique picker, I was a painting dealer!
 Plus they were so much more portable than a 500 pound walnut cupboard.